mozsearch/mozsearch/docs/aws.md

 runs an error handling script after 6 hours.
 The presumption is that any indexing job taking more than 6 hours must have failed.
-The error handling script uses Amazon Simple Email Service to send an email notifying the administrator that indexing failed.
+The error handling script uses Amazon Simple Email Service to send an email notifying the Searchfox email list that indexing failed.
+Then it shuts down (but does not destroy) the EC2 indexer instance.
+The instance can be debugged by starting it up again from the AWS console and logging into it via ssh.